FengyuGuo/SphereSfm_MVS_converter/README.md

 > python3 convert_img.py config.json

-This will create persp folder in working folder of SphereSfm.
+This will create /persp folder in working folder of SphereSfm.

 The conversion result can be visualized in COLMAP.
 The sphere camera looks like cubes in the reconstructed scene.